Discover world-class courses & immerse yourself in the joyous culture

 Home to so many high-calibre resorts and Championship links, golf breaks in Ireland are an experience that will last a lifetime.
-Whether you want to take on the two challenging courses at Druids Glen, the masterful Portmarnock Links in Dublin or even the windswept coastal courses of Ballybunion, there is golf in Ireland for every group.
+Whether you want to take on the two challenging courses at Druids Glen, the masterful Portmarnock Links in Dublin or even the windswept coastal courses of Ballybunion, there is golf in Ireland for every golfer.
 Combine outstanding golf with rich culture, luxurious resorts, and untouched majestic scenery for the complete Irish golf holiday.

 So, whether you’re looking to make a dent in your bucket list, chill out at a fantastic resort, or have a lively Dublin-based break, we’ve always got you covered!